hashicorp/terraform-provider-azurerm/website/docs/r/app_configuration_feature.html.markdown

 * `description` - (Optional) The description of the App Configuration Feature.

 * `enabled` - (Optional) The status of the App Configuration Feature.
 By default, this is set to false.

+* `key` - (Optional) The key of the App Configuration Feature.
+The value for `name` will be used if this is unspecified.
+Changing this forces a new resource to be created.

 * `label` - (Optional) The label of the App Configuration Feature.
 Changing this forces a new resource to be created.